-For some time, the city of Be'er-Sheva continues its growth over the years, it places special emphasis on the development of industrial zones and to help grow existing businesses and new entrepreneurs coming to the city.
-Today there are four developed industrial zones in Be'er-Sheva:
+For some time, the city of Be'er-Sheva has put particular emphasis on the development of the industrial zones and to help grow existing businesses and new entrepreneurs coming to the city.
+Today there are four active industrial zones in Be'er-Sheva:

-The Kiryat Yehudit Compound integrates trade, industry and logistics, and is located at the southern egress of the city of Be'er-Sheva, near IDF Mahane Natan (Nathan Army Base).
-The compound spans some 400 dunam (~98 acres) and contains a variety of businesses including food chains, banquet halls, logistics centers and more.
+The Kiryat Yehudit compound is an integrated commercial, industrial and logistics complex located at the southern exit of Be'er-Sheva, near the Mahane Natan base.
+The compound includes a variety of businesses including the Yes Planet, Power Centers, banquet halls and more.

-The Hebron Road Industrial Zone is situated on the east side of Be'er-Sheva.
-The area is characterized mainly by small industrial compounds, garages and car service centers.
+Be'er-Sheva North Industrial Zone is located in the eastern part of the city.
+The area is characterized mainly by small industrial complexes, garages, and car service centers.
 Pinchas HaHotzev St. and Machteshim North will soon be upgraded too.